N129BZ/chartmaker/README.md

 5.)
 Run the application in a terminal with the command **node make**
 6.)
 Go do something else... depending on the number of charts and image quality, the process can take several hours to complete.

-### Settings.json
+#### chartdates.json

-Since the FAA publishes charts 20 days *before* the official chart date, this application will automatically select the nearest chart date from the list of official FAA chart dates in the chartdates.json file.
-(See "**setting values**" below.)
+The FAA publishes charts 20 days *before* the official chart date, and chartmaker will automatically select the nearest chart date from this file of official FAA chart 56-day release dates, all the way up to the year 2044.
+If the next chart date is more than 20 days out, it will get the current chart date.
+#### settings.json
 * Edit the values in **chartprocessindexes** with any ordinal index numbers from the **faachartnames** list for charts you want to process, in the order you want them processed.
 The default is all charts in the index list, in index order.
 The setting array **faachartnames** are the actual zip filenames the FAA uses and are for reference only. **Changes to the downloadtemplate or faachartnames, layertypes, and tiledrivers lists are not recommended!**
 * The zoom range value can either be in the format **n-n**, or you can use a single zoom level **n**
 * You can change the **tiledimagequality** percentage from ***1*** up to ***100*** and **tiledriverindex** index to ***2*** (webp) to reduce mbtiles file size.
 The smaller the percentage, the fuzzier the chart will be.